edujbarrios/C-notebook-backend-engine/README.md

 - Validate the execution model for sequentially concatenated C code cells.
 - Validate save/load mechanics for notebook files using `.cnb` custom format.
-- Demonstrate a minimal terminal user interface for educational and internal development purposes.

 ## How It Works